No-F8/NITO-Node-Guide/README.md

 ### 📄 What's Inside

-- What is a NITO node & who should run one
+- What is a NITO node
 - How nodes support the network
 - Requirements for running a NITO node
 - Installation steps for different operating systems